Credit Suisse carves out counterparty risk role after Archegos blow-up

-ZURICH, July 9 (Reuters) - Credit Suisse (CSGN.S) has carved out a new role to tackle the risks it takes in lending to investment banking clients and in other customer relationships sensitive to market moves, the bank told employees on Friday.
+ZURICH (Reuters) - Credit Suisse has carved out a new role to tackle the risks it takes in lending to investment banking clients and in other customer relationships sensitive to market moves, the bank told employees on Friday.

 The Swiss bank has appointed Amélie Perrier as Head of Counterparty Market Risk, it said in an internal memo seen by Reuters.